awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 ### AWS CLI<a name="DBActivityStreams.Status-collapsible-section-S2"></a>

-You can get a DB cluster's database activity stream configuration as the response to a [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) CLI request\.
+You can get a DB cluster's activity stream configuration as the response to a [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) CLI request\.
 In the following example, see the values for `ActivityStreamKinesisStreamName`, `ActivityStreamStatus`, `ActivityStreamKmsKeyId`, and `ActivityStreamMode`\.

 The request is as follows: